 Let’s follow the steps through which the constructor goes, after being called in the Main() method.

-As we know, as a first step it will allocate memory in the heap for all the fields and will initialize them with their default values:
+As we know, as a first step, it will allocate memory in the heap for all the fields and will initialize them with their default values:

 Then, the constructor will have to ensure the creation of the object for the field name.
-It will call the constructor of the class string, which will do the work on the string creation):
+It will call the constructor of the class string, which will do the work on the string creation:

 Now the constructor will keep the reference to the new string in the field name of the Dog object:

-Then is the creation of the object from type Collar.
+Then follows the creation of the object from type Collar.
 Our constructor (of the class Dog) calls the constructor of the class Collar, which allocates memory for the object:

-Next, the constructor will initialize it with the default value for the respective type.
-The size of the Collar is not explicitly assigned so it will take the default value for its type (0 for int):
+Next, the constructor will initialize its field, size, with the default value for the respective type.
+The size of the Collar is not explicitly assigned, so it will take the default value for its type (0 for int):

-After that the reference to the newly created object, which the constructor of the class Collar returns as a result, will be assigned to the field collar:
+After that, the reference to the newly created object, which the constructor of the class Collar returns as a result, will be assigned to the field collar:

 Finally, the reference to the new object from type Dog will be assigned to the local variable myDog in the method Main():